 Security Validation and Making Posts to Update Data

-For reasons of security, Windows SharePoint Services by default does not allow you to make posts from a Web application to modify the contents of the database unless you include security validation on the page making the request.
+For reasons of security, by default, Microsoft SharePoint Foundation does not allow you to make posts from a Web application to modify the contents of the database unless you include security validation on the page making the request.

 Updating Data for a Site or Site Collection